 College of the Canyons held a ribbon-cutting ceremony Thursday, April 16, to celebrate the renaming of the Institute for Culinary Education (ICuE) building as the Diana and Gary Cusumano Culinary Arts Building, also known as Cusumano ICuE.
 The renaming honors a historic $1 million gift from the Cusumano family, the largest single contribution in the history of the College of the Canyons Foundation.
 The donation establishes both the Diana and Gary Cusumano Culinary Arts Endowed Program Fund and the Cusumano Family and Friends Endowed Scholarship Fund, providing long-term support for students and faculty.

-March 30, 2026 – The Santa Clarita Community College District Board of Trustees has announced that Dr. Jasmine Ruys has been selected as the next superintendent/president of College of the Canyons, pending approval of her employment contract.
-“I am honored and humbled to be selected as the next superintendent/president of College of the Canyons,” Ruys said.
-“I look forward to working collaboratively with students, faculty, staff, and the community to build on the college’s strong foundation, expand opportunities for student success, and advance our shared commitment to innovation, equity, and excellence.”
+The Board of Trustees has selected Dr. Jasmine Ruys to be the next superintendent/president of College of the Canyons.
+Ruys said she looks forward to working with all stakeholders to build on the college’s strong foundation, expand opportunities for student success, and advance innovation, equity, and excellence.

 Advanced Technology Center Taking Shape